FeifeiXiao-lab/modSaRa2/README.md

 configure: WARNING: Only g++ version 4.7.2 or greater can be used with RcppArmadillo.
 configure: error: Please use a different compiler.
 ```
-Downloading higher version of g++ is recommanded.
+Downloading higher version of g++ is recommended.